brycetolman54/ccbcge/README.md

 # CCBCGE

-The goal of this python package is to provide quick, easy acces to breast cancer gene expression data for analysis.
+The goal of this python package is to provide quick, easy access to breast cancer gene expression data from OSF for analysis.

+You can view this python package on its [PyPI Site](https://pypi.org/project/ccbcge/)

 ## Installation

+Since this is a python package, you must have python installed on your computer.
+This package calls for Python 3.8 or greater.

 To install this package, run the following command in your terminal:
 ```